tensorflow/model-analysis/g3doc/setup.md

 *   `{ feature_keys: ["country"] feature_values: [{key: "age", value: "20"}] }`
     *   Slices for all values in feature "country" crossed with value "age:20"

+Note that feature keys may be either transformed features or raw input features.
+See `tfma.SlicingSpec` for more information.

 ## EvalSharedModel

 In addition to the configuration settings, TFMA also requires that an instance